mossglenn/MMM-Todoist-Multi/README.md

-# MMM-Todoist
+# MMM-Todoist-Multi
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can display your Todoist todos.
-You can add multiple instances with different lists.
-Only one account supported.
-The requests to the server will be paused is the module is not displayed (use of a carousel or hidden by Remote-Control for example) or by the use of a PIR sensor and the module MMM-PIR-Sensor.
-An immediate update will occurs at the return of the module display.
+It can display Todoist tasks from multiple accounts in a single list and filter them several ways.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/FutureYamask/MMM-Todoist-Multi.git`.
 A new folder will appear navigate into it.